Onehand-Coding/CLI-weather/README.md

 CLI Weather is a versatile command-line application built with Python that provides current weather information, detailed forecasts, and personalized activity recommendations.
 It leverages the OpenWeatherMap API to fetch up-to-date weather data and offers a user-friendly interface to manage locations and activities.

+This project is structured using modern Python standards, including a src layout and pyproject.toml for dependency management, and is optimized for use with the uv package manager.

 ## Features

 * **Current Weather:** Get real-time weather conditions for any chosen location.